 Commonwealth’s Attorney for Kentucky’s 16th Judicial Circuit, Kenton County

-Rob Sanders is the Commonwealth’s Attorney for the 16th Judicial Circuit, which means that his office prosecutes all felonies in Kenton County, the third most populated county in Kentucky with 160,000 residents.
+Rob Sanders is the Commonwealth’s Attorney for the 16th Judicial Circuit.
+He is responsible for the prosecution of all felony offenses in Kenton County, the third most populated county in Kentucky with more than 165,000 residents.

-In his role as Commonwealth’s Attorney, Rob not only personally prosecutes a full caseload of high-profile felony offenses, including death-penalty cases, but also manages an office of 16 assistant prosecutors, detectives, and paralegals.
+In his role as Commonwealth’s Attorney, Rob not only personally prosecutes a full caseload of high-profile felony offenses, including death-penalty cases, but also manages an office of 19 assistant prosecutors, detectives, victim’s advocate, and paralegals.

 Growing Up in the World of Law Enforcement